 Faculty Research Fellowship Grants

-Since 2006, the Center for Asian Business has awarded 21 research grants to LMU faculty.
-Three grants worth $5,000 each are being awarded in 2017 for tenured track faculty with at least one year of teaching experience at LMU.
-Consistent with the center's mission, these endowed research fellowships were established to deepen our understanding of Asian culture, history, politics, religions, economics and business.
+Since 2006, the Center for Asian Business has awarded 24 research fellowship grants to LMU faculty.
+These grants - worth $7,500 each - are awarded to full-time faculty with at least one year of teaching experience at LMU.
+Supporting the center's mission, the endowed research fellowship was established to deepen our understanding of Asian culture, history, politics, economy, business and religions.

-Applications are welcome from LMU faculty who may be interested in Asian topics suggested by the donating families.
-Although research may address broader Asian topics, topics related to Korea will be given special consideration.
+Applications are welcome from LMU faculty who are interested in research topics on Asia as suggested by the donating families.
+Although research may address broader Asian topics, topics related to Korea will be given special consideration as the donors indicated.

 The Moon Fellowship

-Established by the Moon family to honor their father, Mathias Moon, Korean businessman, entrepreneur and lay leader in the Korean Catholic Church.
-Suggested research should address the topics of any discipline related to Korea, either fully or partially.
-For example, it may include topics such as the Present and Future of Small Businesses in Korea; a Biography of Mathias Moon; Entrepreneurship in Korea; and Religions in Korea.
+Established by the Moon family to honor their father, Mathias Moon was a successful Korean entrepreneur and lay leader in the Korean Catholic Church.
+Suggested research may address the topics of any discipline related to Korea, either fully or partially.
+For example, it may include topics such as the Present and Future of Small Businesses in Korea; Entrepreneurship in Korea; Business Ethics or Sustainability; and Religions in Korea.

 The Cheon Fellowship

-Established by the Cheon family to honor Seong-Ho Cheon, the chairman and CEO of the P.T.
+Established by the Cheon family to honor Seong-Ho Cheon, chairman and CEO of the P.T.
 Dong Joe Indonesia, P.T.
 Hankook Ceramic, P.T.
 Spotec and P.T.
 Sunton.
-Suggested research projects include Entrepreneurship in Korea or Korea's Global Business Interests.
+Suggested research projects include Entrepreneurship in Korea; Global Business of Korean Companies; Southeast Asian Economic Integration, etc.

 The Y.B.
 Min Fellowship

 Established by the Min family to honor their father, Y.B.
-Min, educator, entrepreneur and business pioneer, in establishing language training centers.
-Suggested topics include Education in Korea; Entrepreneurship in Korea; or Economic Development and English Education.
+Min, educator, entrepreneur and business pioneer in establishing language training centers throughout Korea.
+Suggested topics include Higher Education or International Business Education in Korea; Entrepreneurship in Korea.

 Please submit the following: